cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## LEDs

 the thing that distinguishes the good teams from the bad teams in the eyes of scouters~Jalerre

+## LEDs

+Often times the reason your team is noticed by other teams.~Mrcope9

+## Lone Star Regional

+Who are The Robonauts taking to Worlds?~Mrcope9

 ## Lunacy